-You may need a licence if you can’t avoid disturbing protected birds and animals in England to survey, film or photograph them.
+You may need a licence if you can’t avoid disturbing protected birds and animals to survey, film or photograph them.

 You don’t need a licence to survey, film or take photographs of protected birds or animals if you don’t disturb them.

 Surveying, filming or taking photographs of protected species should:

 - only be carried out by experienced people

 - be carefully planned to avoid disturbance